matthiasblomme/Ace_test_cases/README.md

 ### Timer and File
 A flow to check and test that 2 input nodes start 2 input threads.

+### Unit Test Ignore Fields
+A applicatino setup to demo how to ignore specific fields in ACE unit/integration testing

 ### User Defined properties
 A flow to verify that the flow restarts or reinitializes if you change a UDP value.